-A tax audit is an activity or set of activities, including an examination of a tax return of a taxpayer, performed by a tax inspector to determine a taxpayer's compliance to relevant tax laws and procedures.
+A tax audit is an activity or a set of activities, which includes the examination of a tax return prepared by a taxpayer.
+A Tax audit is performed by a tax inspector in order to determine a taxpayer's compliance to relevant tax laws and procedures.

-It entails an examination of a person's business financial records to ensure that the taxpayer declared correctly in the tax return.
+It entails an examination of persons' business financial records to ensure that the taxpayer declared correctly in the tax return.
 An audit can be carried out on any of the tax types that the taxpayer maybe registered for with ZRA.